Codecademy/docs/content/rust/concepts/strings/strings.md

   - "concepts/slices/sliced.md"
   - "paths/computer-science"
 ---

-## Strings
-**Strings** in Rust diverge a little bit from conventional programming languages.
+**`Strings`** in Rust diverge a little bit from conventional programming languages.
 The approach to string manipulation in Rust is influenced by its systems-focused design.
 This concept entry will provide insights into creating and manipulating strings in Rust, offering practical examples to illustrate key aspects.

-Tackling data structures of variable size, such as strings, can get a bit tricky, and Rust has its own spin on it.
+Tackling data structures of variable size, such as strings, can get a bit tricky, and Rust has its  spin on it.
 In Rust, a string is essentially a sequence of Unicode characters encoded in UTF-8.
-As an example - the string "Codecademy Rust concept," where each character is a valid Unicode entity – "C," "o," "d," "e," "c," and so on.**
+As an example - the string "Codecademy Rust concept," where each character is a valid Unicode entity – "C," "o," "d," "e," "c," and so on.

-### String types
+## String types

 In Rust, there are two main types related to strings, each serving a specific purpose.
 1. **`String`**